elastic/cloud-on-k8s/docs/proposals/licensing/licensing.md

 * What do we do when the license expires.
 How do we recover from that?
 * Do we have have way of testing licensing.
 Can we generate test licenses?
 * Do we need to support enterprise licenses that contain individual cluster licenses?
+* Do we really need a custom resource definition for the license or could it just be a secret?